TZ0385/BurpSuiteInstaller/README.md

  - Use a half-cocked keygen and loader that contains god-knows-what.
  - (OPTIONAL) create a shortcut and put it in the Programs directory, so it can be accessed as a run-of-the-mill software.

+Pro members can download an .exe file and install Burp that had Java built in as well as a normal uninstaller and shortcut.
+Similarly, Linux users also had a .sh file that did the same.
-So in the past few weeks I decided to work on a solution that would mimic the official Burp-Suite exe installer only paid pro members get.
+So in the past few weeks I decided to make a solution that would mimic the official installers only paid pro members get.
+Then I started thinking that my installer wasn't so different then theirs, so I make a patcher that works with the original installers from their website.

 This repo includes:
  - `installer` for Windows - Installs everything needed, includes JDK, Burp and the keygen/loader.
- - `patcher`, for those who prefer installing the official releases of Burp - activates the existing installed Burp.
+ - `patcher`, for those who prefer installing the official releases of Burp - activates an existing installation.

 The keygen used is written by [h3110w0r1d-y](https://github.com/h3110w0r1d-y/BurpLoaderKeygen).
 After receiving a DMCA takedown notice, the original repo was taken down.
 I have manually added the keygen to this repo.